NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Starshot Arrow (Greater).md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

+**Activate** `pf2:1` Interact

 The metal of these arrows is said to have come from a star that ventured too close to Golarion and was shot down by a moonlit archer.
-When you activate and shoot a starshot arrow, you take no range penalties against any target that you can personally detect.
+When you activate and shoot a _starshot arrow_, you take no range penalties against any target that you can personally detect.
 There must be a line of effect between you and the target.

 You can fire at any creature you can detect, regardless of range.
 The arrow travels instantly, hitting your target as soon as you fire the arrow.
-This is a _teleportation_ effect.
+This is a teleportation effect.

 *Source: Pathfinder Lost Omens: Legends*
 *OGL*